Updating Basket....

 Hannah Steele

-The Revd Dr Hannah Steele is Director of St Mellitus College, London, where she is Tutor and Lecturer in Missiology, and is the author of New World, New Church?
+The Revd Dr Hannah Steele is Director of St Mellitus College, London.
+As well as Living His Story, she is author of New World, New Church?
 (SCM Press, 2017).
-Alongside her academic work, she is also a staff worker with UCCF.
-She studied at Oxford University and Kings College London.
+Alongside her academic work, Hannah has spent time engaged in mission and evangelism among students in central London as a staff worker with UCCF.
+The Archbishop of Canterbury’s 2021 Lent Book is her first devotional study.

 Steele wants us to see the beauty and privilege of belonging within this story of God and of the goodness in inviting others through the door by a process of transformative imagination. -- Mark Oakley * Church Times on Living His Story * An outstanding assessment of the theology of the emerging church movement . . . an essential starting point for all reflecting on how to relate the Christian faith and the Christian church to the shifting complexities of postmodern British culture. -- Alister McGrath on New World, New Church?